boylesoftware/x2node-ws-resources/README.md

 ### Record Creation

 The record creation operation is performed by sending an HTTP `POST` request to the records collection endpoint.
-The record template is provided in the request body in JSON format.
+The record template is provided in the request body in JSON format (or any format, for which the application registers a marshaller).
 For example:

 ```http
 POST /accounts/1/orders HTTP/1.1